plotly/plotly.py-docs/python/bubble-maps.md

 ### Bubble map with plotly express

-[Plotly Express](../plotly-express/) functions take as a first argument a [tidy `pandas.DataFrame`](https://www.jeannicholashould.com/tidy-data-in-python.html).
+[Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/).
 With ``px.scatter_geo``, each line of the dataframe is represented as a marker point.
 The column set as the `size` argument gives the size of markers.

 ```python
 import plotly.express as px